Birational geometry of blow-ups of projective spaces along points and lines: Keum's 192 Automorphisms

 \begin{remark} A K3 Kummer surface associated with $A$ has $16$ $(-2)$-curves called tropes.
-The $16$ tropes and the $16$ nodes $N_\alpha$ form the $(16,6)$ configuration where every trope passes through six nodes, and every node is on six tropes.
-Comparing with Keum's notation \cite[1.8]{Keum1997} (also see \cite{Naruki1991}), we find Keum's trope $T_{jk}$ is our $T_{jk}$, $T_i$ is our $T_{0i}$ and $T_0$ is our $R$.
-So the $16$ tropes on $S$ are $T_{ij}$ and $R$. \end{remark}
+The $16$ tropes and the $16$ nodes $N_\alpha$ form the $(16,6)$-configuration where every trope passes through six nodes, and every node is on six tropes.
+Our $T_{ij}$ and $R$ are exactly the $16$ tropes.
+Our notations translate to Keum's \cite[1.8]{Keum1997} (also see \cite{Naruki1991}) as follows: Our $R$ to $T_0$, $T_{0j}$ to $T_j$ and $T_{jk}$ to $T_{jk}$ for $j,k=1,2,3,4,5$. \end{remark}